irkode/highlightjs-hugo/hugo-html/README.md

-# highlightjs-hugo - Syntax highlighting for Hugo templates
+# Highlight.js 4 Hugo - Syntax highlighting for Hugo-Html templates

+This is the README for the Hugo-Html variant of the suite.

 ![preview](preview.png)